s2t2/s2t2.github.io/_posts/2015-06-18-how-to-make-rails-app.md

  - https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql
 ---

 This document describes the process of creating a new Ruby on Rails application from scratch, using Rails version 4.2.0.
-Replace `MY_APP` below with the name of your app and .
+Replace `MY_APP` below with the name of your app, `MY_NAME` with your name, and `MY_EMAIL` with your email address.

 ## Generating